\ga\ga and g g decay rates for equal mass heavy quarkonia: Introduction

 \section{Introduction}

 Equal-mass quarkonia are eigenstates of the charge conjugation operator $C$ with eigenvalues $C=(-1)^{L+S}$.
 As such, the $^1S_0$, $^3P_0$ and $^3P_2$ levels of charmonium and the upsilon system can decay into two photons.
 These same states can also decay into two gluons, which accounts for a substantial portion of the hadronic decays for states below the $c\bar{c}$ or $b\bar{b}$ threshold.
-One of us (WWR) was previously involved in an investigation of these decays \cite{GJR}, but, as more data become available, there has been a renewed interest in this subject \cite{EFG,KLW,LS,LP1,DE,LP2,G}.
+The two-photon decays of these states have been the subject of numerous studies aimed at further understanding the accuracy of theoretical models of the charmonium and upsilon systems based on the available data.
+Among the approaches used to study these decays are: the decomposition of the quark-antiquark annihilation amplitude into its two-component form \cite{GJR}, the use of a covariant light-front formalism \cite{HG}, the use of non-relativistic potential model techniques \cite{AM,LS}, the application of heavy-quark spin symmetry and effective Lagrangians \cite{LP1,LP2,LP3}, the use of a model with an AdS/QCD inspired potential \cite{G}, the application of relativistic two-body techniques \cite{HLTC,M,EFG,KLW}, the use of QCD sum rules \cite{NOSVVZ} and {\it ab inito} calculations using lattice QCD \cite{DE}.

 In the calculation of the two gamma widths that follows, we wish to include the relativistic and QCD effects in the wave functions that are used to compute the two photon decay amplitudes.
 We do this by making use of the variational wave functions obtained in \cite{RR}.
 These wave functions were computed using a semi-relativistic model containing both the $v^2/c^2$ and one-loop QCD corrections to the potential and optimized to provide an accurate description of the $c\bar{c}$ and $b\bar{b}$ quarkonium spectra.
 One of the parameters determined in this process is the renormalization scale appropriate to the particular quarkonium system.
 We use the resulting radial functions to construct the individual $^1S_0$, $^3P_0$ and $^3P_2$ wave functions with the proper spin dependence obtained from a decomposition of the instantaneous Salpeter equation.
-One of the objectives of taking this approach is to investigate how the inclusion of the full wave function information compares with the practice of using the square of the radial wave function $|R_{n0}(0)|^2$ for $s$-states or $|R'_{n1}(0)|^2$ for $p$-states.
-This much can be accomplished by using the expression for the invariant amplitude, ${\cal M}$, which can be derived using the instantaneous Salpeter wave function, $\phi(\vec{p})$ \cite{EFG,KLW},
+One objective of taking this approach is to investigate how the inclusion of the full wave function information compares with the practice of using the square of the radial wave function $|R_{n0}(0)|^2$ for $s$-states or $|R'_{n1}(0)|^2$ for $p$-states.
+This much can be accomplished by using the expression for the invariant amplitude, ${\cal M}$, which can be derived using the instantaneous Salpeter wave function, $\phi(\vec{p})$ \cite{HLTC,M,EFG,KLW},

 Here, $C$ is the charge conjugation matrix, $k$ and $k'$ are the photon momenta, $\ep$ and $\ep'$ are the photon polarization vectors, $S_F(p)$ is the quark propagator and $p_\mu=(\vec{p},i\sqrt{\vec{p}^{\,2}+m^2})=(\vec{p},iE)$, with $m$ denoting the quark mass.
 The wave function $\phi(\vec{p})$ is the Fourier transform of the instantaneous position space wave function $\psi(\vec{x})$ and its radial portion is obtained from the variational calculation in Ref.\cite{RR}.